 We work with a broad spectrum of researchers exploring the microbiome's role, and facilitate collaborations across our network.
-If you are interested in proposing a research collaboration, please email us at firstname.lastname@example.org, along with the CVs of key study personnel.
+If you are interested in proposing a research collaboration, please complete the following Letter of Interest form and email it to us at email@example.com, along with the CVs of key study personnel.

 Before submitting the form, we encourage you to review our Research Collaboration Guide, Quality Metrics, Research FAQs, and Microbiome Primer before submission to inform your proposal.
 Once you submit the email, our Scientific Advisory Board will review your request and reach out to discuss how we can best support you and your research goals.

 We tailor our involvement in investigations on an individual basis, usually blending the following tools and services:

 As we continue to grow, we also continue to prioritize enhancing this set of tools to meet the increasing need for new skills and technology in this space.
 If you're interested in partnering with OpenBiome and using one of our services, please contact us at firstname.lastname@example.org describing your research goals.

 - Clinical Research Collaboration Guide and Letter of Interest Form

 - Basic Science Collaboration Guide and Collaboration Request Form